sunileman/ElasticKonductor/README.md

 Take this into consideration if the defaults aren't acceptables

 ## ECK/ES Updates
 The automation; 1ClickECK,  is idempotent.
-Therefore if updates to ECK or ES have been applied, simple rerun 1ClickECK with the same -b arguments
+Therefore if updates to ECK or ES have been applied, simple rerun 1ClickECK with the same -b -c arguments
 ## kubectl manifest
 Automation will set local kube config (kubectl) after automation run.
 If local kube config needs to be reset, simple rerun the automation (even if there is no change) to set local kube config.
 ## Troubleshooting